aanis434/todo/README.md

-# Todo
+### Todo

-    Todo app build with Django-Rest-Framework and React JS.
+	Todo is a todo list app which build with Django-Rest-Framework and React JS.

-## This project was developed with:
+#### Following Stacks are being used for development of todo:

     Python => 3.8
 	Django => 3.0.6
     Django Rest Framework
     React App
 	NodeJs
 	Bootstrap
 	Git(version control system)
 	MySQL